 When you batch tasks, like prepping things all at once, your brain is able to focus on the same task without shifting to something new.
 Therefore, it expends less energy and you are able to get it all done faster.
 And in my life is 3 kid crazy, I am in for anything faster!

-What vegetables are good for meal prep?
+What veggies are good for meal prepping?

 Before you start getting chop happy, it's important to know which vegetables will hold up to being meal prepped.
 Here are some that we find work well: